 Entry and Residence Requirements

-British nationals need a visa to enter Uganda.
-On 1 July 2016, Uganda introduced an ‘e-visa’ system.
-You should apply online for an ‘e-visa’ as far in advance of travel as possible.
+British nationals need a visa to enter Uganda, you should apply online for an ‘e-visa’

 Ugandan immigration officers decide how long tourists are permitted to stay in Uganda when they enter the country.
 This is usually between 2 weeks and 3 months, and the immigration officer will normally enter a handwritten note of this period next to the entry stamp in your passport.
 You can be fined and/or imprisoned for overstaying your visa.
 You can apply to extend the period of your stay at your nearest immigration office.
 Ugandan immigration headquarters is on Jinja Road in Kampala.

 For further information about entry requirements, visit the Ugandan Ministry of Internal Affairs website or email them at email@example.com.
 If you’re arriving by road, it’s usually easier to get a visa before you travel.

 Foreign nationals can apply for Residence status after legally living in Uganda for 10 years.
 Uganda recognises dual citizenship but you must apply for it.
 There are restrictions on children below 18 having dual citizenship.

 There is no benefit system in Uganda.
 British nationals do not get benefits and cannot access UK benefits through the Ugandan authorities.
 Please visit the page for UK benefits and advice on retiring abroad.